yockgen/nanas-os-builder/docs/image-composer-cli-specification.md

 ### Build Command

 Build an OS image from a specification file.
 This is the primary command for creating custom OS images according to your requirements.
-[Understanding Caching in Image-Composer](./image-composer-build-process.md)
+[Understanding Build process in Image-Composer](./image-composer-build-process.md)

 ```bash
 image-composer build [options] SPEC_FILE